Relieve Prenatal SI Joint Discomfort

 Check out my post with a whole list of core strengthening exercises that are safe during pregnancy and postpartum!

-Glute Strengthening Exercises for SI joint pain
+Pregnancy Glute Exercises for SI Joint Pain

 Staggered Glute Bridge:

 - Begin on your back with your knees hip-width apart and bent 90°.
 Have one leg slightly closer to your body with less weight on it.
 You want to focus the weight on the other leg(your weaker leg).

 - Using one leg, lift your hips off the ground until your knees, hips, and shoulders form a straight line.